-Beginning with the 2023-24 Program Year, the Agency layered a developer cap on top of the subcategories, such that no single EEC (or any of its affiliates-which includes any common ownership across privately-owned entities) may receive more than 20% of an EEC category's Group capacity in a given program year.
-In accordance with the Commission's Order on Reopening in docket No. 22-0231, the developer cap was applied in the 2023-2024 Program Year due to the EEC community solar sub-category exceeding capacity on the first day.331 Waitlisted projects that receive capacity in the 2023-2024 Program Year were also subject to this developer cap.
-Additionally, the Commission has directed "that the developer cap cumulatively applies on the first day that the remaining DG capacity (if any) is made available to EEC community solar."332 The Agency will apply this methodology in the current Program Year on the date that EEC DG capacity is made available to EEC CS waitlisted projects.
+Beginning with the 2023-24 Program Year, the Agency layered a developer cap on top of the subcategories sub-categories, such that no single EEC (or any of its affiliates-which includes any common ownership across privately-owned entities) may receive more than 20% of an EEC category's Group capacity in a given Program Yearprogram year.
+In accordance with the Commission's Order on Reopening in docket No. 22-0231, the developer cap was applied in the 2023-242024 Program Year due to the EEC community solar subcategorysub-category exceeding capacity on the first day.349 -Waitlisted projects that receive capacity in the 2023-242024 Program Year were also subject to this developer cap.- Additionally, the Commission has directed "that the developer cap cumulatively applies on the first day that the remaining DG capacity (if any) is made available to EEC community solar."350 -The Agency will apply this methodology in the current Program Year on the date that EEC DG capacity is made available to EEC CS waitlisted projects.